 Without refrigerant, there would be no air conditioning […]

-The most common refrigerants used in air conditioning over the years include:
+The most common refrigerants used in air conditioning for many years include:

 1. Chlorofluorocarbons.
 This is known to contribute to the greenhouse gas effect.
 The production of new shares ceased in 1994.